Aetna Logo

 Aetna Logo 1965

-In 1965, Lippincott & Margulies updated the corporate image of Aetna.
+In 1965, Lippincott & Margulies updated Aetna’s corporate image.
 As a result, the logo became rectangular in shape and orange.
 The white lettering remained, but the font was completely different from previous versions.
-Specialists converted the “t,” “n,” and the last “a” to lower case, using a custom bold font with massive serifs.
+Specialists converted the “t,” “n,” and the last “a” to lowercase, using a custom bold font with massive serifs.
 The “A” and the “E” at the beginning remained uppercase.
 Only the ligature style was changed.
-At the same time, all the letters in the word merged with each other, as there were very narrow intervals between them.
+At the same time, all the letters in the word merged, as there were very narrow intervals between them.
 The brand’s name was not in the center of the rectangle but at the top, aligned to the right.

 1989 – 1996